Battle of the Alma: Background

 The British troops and cavalry took five days to disembark.
 Many of the men were sick with cholera and had to be carried off the boats.
 No facilities for moving equipment overland existed, so parties had to be sent out to steal carts and wagons from the local Tatar farms.
 The only food or water for the men was the three days' rations they had been given at Varna.
 No tents or kitbags were offloaded from the ships, so the soldiers spent their first nights without shelter, unprotected from the heavy rain or the blistering heat.

-The British force comprised 26,000 infantry (Guards Brigade and Highland Brigade), 1,000 cavalry (the Light Brigade) and 60 guns (two batteries Royal Artillery and troop of Royal Horse Artillery).
+The British force comprised 26,000 infantry: the 1st Infantry Division under the Duke of Cambridge; the 2nd Infantry Division under Sir George de Lacy Evans; the 3rd Infantry Division under Sir Richard England; the 4th Infantry Division under Sir George Cathcart; and the Light Division under Sir George Brown.
+The British also had a 1,000-strong Cavalry Division under Lord Lucan); four batteries of Royal Artillery; and one troop of Royal Horse Artillery).

 Despite the plans for a surprise attack on Sevastopol being undermined by the delays, six days later on 19 September, the army finally started to head south, with its fleets supporting them.
 The French were on the right of the allied line near the shore, with the Turks following them, and the British were on the left further inland.
 The march involved crossing five rivers: the Bulganak, the Alma, Kacha, Belbek, and Chernaya.
 By midday, the allied army reached the Bulganak and had its first sight of the Russians when a Cossack vanguard opened fire on the 13th Light Dragoons' scouting party.
 As the Light Brigade prepared to charge the Cossacks, Lord Raglan sent an order for it to retreat when a large Russian infantry force was discovered in a dip in the terrain ahead.
-The next morning, the Allied army marched down the valley to engage the Russians, whose forces were on the other side of the river, on the Alma heights.
+The next morning, the allied army marched down the valley to engage the Russians, whose forces were on the other side of the river, on the Alma heights.